How do I choose a Master of Science in Nursing (MSN) program?

 Ultimately, the MSN program you choose should resonate with you on a personal level.
 Heretha Hankins, a graduate of Walden University’s Master of Science in Nursing (MSN) program, says identifying a program’s mission is key.
 “Their vision statement is going to tell you what they feel they are trying to put into their students,” Hankins says.
 “If you can align your life with what that mission statement is—if it speaks to you—then that’s the program for you.”

-An accredited institution with a mission centered on social change, Walden University offers an online Master of Science in Nursing (MSN) program with eight specializations, allowing you to earn a degree in a convenient, flexible format without interrupting your nursing career.
-Walden graduates more nurses with advanced degrees than any other university.*
+An accredited institution with a mission centered on social change, Walden University offers an online Master of Science in Nursing (MSN) program with nine specializations, allowing you to earn a degree in a convenient, flexible format without interrupting your nursing career.
+No other school graduates more MSN students than Walden University.1

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.